Practical concurrency patterns in Go

 Select Statement

-The select statement allows waiting on multiple channel operations simultaneously — it’s like a switch for channels.
+The select statement lets a goroutine wait on multiple channel operations simultaneously — like a switch that works on channels:

 select {